-Any successful organisation could attest that great innovations begin with having the right technology.
-The technology should meet business needs on multiple fronts, including cost, management, user experience, workflow improvements and many other criteria.
+Great innovations begin with having the right technology.
+The technology should meet business needs on multiple fronts, including cost, management, user experience, workflow improvements, and many other criteria.

 UCaaS is the same way.
-A UCaaS system can be an excellent building block for innovation if the benefits make sense to a business.
+A UCaaS system can be an excellent building block for innovation if their benefits make sense to a business.

-Here are several key benefits a UCaaS system provides:
+Here are several key benefits a UCaaS system provides

-- It eliminates the large upfront expenditures, licensing costs, and ongoing maintenance and management of hardware.
-An obvious advantage of UCaaS is that the need for costly PBX hardware disappears, along with associated separate building wiring for phones and data, additional cards required to add new employees, and space and power to house a PBX in your network room or data centre.
-This becomes an even bigger advantage when you have multiple locations, as you begin to eliminate multiple pieces of PBX hardware. - 14 Unified Communications as a Service For Dummies, RingCentral Special UK Edition
+- >> It eliminates the large upfront expenditures, licensing costs, and ongoing maintenance and management of hardware.
+An obvious advantage of UCaaS is that the need for costly PBX hardware disappears, along with associated separate building wiring for phones and data, additional cards required to add new employees, and space and power to house a PBX in your network room or data center.
+This becomes an even bigger advantage when you have multiple locations, as you begin to eliminate multiple pieces of PBX hardware. - >> It removes the cost and complexity of managing phone lines to the telco provider and between locations.

-- It removes the cost and complexity of managing phone lines to the telco provider and between locations.
-Because you no longer have a PBX, you don't need the costly long-distance lines or circuits between your various business locations and telco providers.
-All calls will travel over the Internet. - It scales up or down when your business requirements change, and you only pay for what you need.
-UCaaS eliminates the need to overprovision phone lines and circuits, which can often take weeks or months for a telco provider to install.
+Because you no longer have a PBX, you don't need the costly trunk lines or circuits between your various business locations and telco providers.
+All calls travel via the web. - >> It scales up or down when your business requirements change, and you only pay for what you need.
+UCaaS eliminates the need to overprovision phone lines and

+- circuits, which can often take weeks or months for a telco provider to install.
 UCaaS furnishes virtually limitless inbound and outbound call capacity.
-You only need to ensure that you have enough bandwidth, devices and people to answer the calls. - It takes the burden of upgrades, maintenance and repairs off IT while enabling easier control.
+You only need to ensure that you have enough bandwidth, devices, and people to answer the calls. - repairs off IT while enabling easier control.
 PBX hardware is complex and costly to support and maintain, whether you have a legacy PBX that requires ever harder-to-find technical skills or a newer IP PBX requiring highly trained technicians or costly third-party support.
-This can mean employing dedicated resources at each of your business locations to ensure the proper care and support of your on-premises PBX hardware.
-Or, it puts you at the mercy of expensive specialist site visits that happen on the local service provider's schedule - not your business' and customers' schedules. - It provides the business benefits of advanced phone and unified communications and collaboration features in a single service.
+This can mean employing dedicated resources at each of your business locations to ensure the proper care and feeding of your on-premises PBX hardware.
+Or, it puts you at the mercy of expensive truck rolls that happen on the local service provider's schedule not your business's and customers' schedules. - >> It provides the business benefits of advanced phone and unified communications and collaboration features in a single service.
 Lack of flexibility is often a major reason for replacing an on-premises PBX with UCaaS.
 That's because UCaaS can support rapid growth and other changes in an agile way.
-For example, if your organisation experiences a seasonal spike in staffing, adding a line to a legacy PBX would require the services of someone qualified in that particular hardware.
-However, UCaaS enables practically any authorised person to easily add, move or change phone services - typically in seconds and often from anywhere, on any device. - It provides faster access to innovation.
+For example, if your organization experiences a seasonal spike in staffing, adding a line to a legacy PBX would require specialist support.
+However, UCaaS enables practically any authorized person to easily add, move, or change phone services typically in seconds and often from anywhere, on any device. - >> It provides faster access to innovation.
 New capabilities and features can be rapidly developed by your UCaaS provider in cloud-native software.
-These capabilities and features can be made instantly available to your users so you gain the benefits of "evergreen" software that is always kept current with version upgrades, feature updates and security patches.
+These capabilities and features can be made instantly available to your users so you gain the benefits of "evergreen" software that is constantly updated with version and security upgrades.

-Moving to the cloud means the UCaaS provider furnishes all the manpower and expertise required for upgrades, maintenance and repair.
-A centralised system in the cloud further eliminates the need for trained staff at multiple sites, calls to local third-party support services or one person with telephony experience driving to each of your business locations.
-Additionally, IT gains flexibility and greater administrative control over the system with easy online accessibility using any device to manage the system during off hours or when travelling.
+Moving to the cloud means the UCaaS provider furnishes all the manpower and expertise required for upgrades, maintenance, and repair.
+A centralized system in the cloud further eliminates the need for trained staff at multiple sites, calls to local third-party support services, or one person with telephony experience driving or flying to each of your business locations.
+Additionally, IT gains flexibility and greater administrative control over the system with easy online accessibility using any device to manage the system during off hours or when traveling.